Yıldız Palace: Yıldız Palace Museum

+Yıldız Palace was transferred to the Ministry of Culture and Tourism in 1977, and has been used as a museum since.

-This used to be Sultan Abdülhamid II's carpentry workshop who was influenced for carpentry by Prophet Hadhrat Nuh A.S and is now used to display art and objects from the palace.
+Part of the palace was Sultan Abdülhamid II's carpentry workshop who was influenced for carpentry by Prophet Hadhrat Nuh A.S and was used to display art and objects from the palace.

+The Museum closed in 2018 for restoration and reopened in July 2024.

+Istanbul City Museum

+The Istanbul City Museum (Şehir Müzesi) was formerly located in Yıldız Palace, but closed in 2024.

 Imperial Porcelain Factory

 Opened in 1895, the factory was constructed to meet the demand of the upper classes for European-style ceramics.
 The bowls, vases and plates it produced often pictured idealized scenes of the Bosphorus.
 The building has an interesting appearance in that it resembles a European medieval castle.

-Present use
+Later use

 After the Ottoman Empire ended, the palace was used as a luxury casino before being converted into a guest house for visiting heads of state and royalty.
-Today it is a museum and its gardens can be used for private receptions, such as the Istanbul Antiques Fair at the Silahhane (Armoury) Hall, which usually takes place in November.
-The Istanbul office of the OIC is also located within the Yıldız Palace.
+It later became a museum and its gardens could be used for private receptions and events, such as the Istanbul Antiques Fair which used to take place at the Silahhane (Armoury) Hall.

-The palace is in the Beşiktaş district of Istanbul.
-It is no longer open to the public and no longer a museum.
-It is now used by the president.